 Sick building syndrome is controversial because it’s difficult to definitively link the wide range of symptoms people experience to a recognised illness, or to identify a specific cause.
 Nonetheless, there are some well-established prime suspects.

 The syndrome is thought to be the result of poor indoor air quality, caused in turn by inadequate ventilation, faulty or poorly maintained air conditioning systems, and a wide array of indoor chemical pollutants.
 Indoor air pollution can occur in any building, but is particularly common in modern office blocks, which often have sealed windows and ventilation systems that re-circulate much of the interior air.

-Although separate smoking and non-smoking zones are now a legal requirement in workplaces, air contaminated with smoke can spread if it is not contained and if ventilation is poor.
+Although there is much less smoking in public buildings nowadays, air contaminated with smoke can spread if it is not contained and if ventilation is poor.
 Secondhand smoke contains hundreds of toxic chemicals that can irritate eyes, nose and throat and cause headaches and nausea.